 IB Visual Arts (Standard and Higher Level – Years 1 & 2)

 IB Visual Arts is a course for students who take a particular interest in the Visual Arts.
 This course is both designed to provide students with a lifelong appreciation for the arts, as well as provide excellent preparation for students who pursue post-secondary studies in the arts.
 This course has specific criteria set for both Studio Work and the Investigation Workbook which are clearly defined and quite demanding.
-The IB Visual Arts course stresses practice in the use of various media, the acquisition of techniques, the mature development of creative ideas and the ability to relate to all form of art in their many social and historical contexts.
+The IB Visual Arts course stresses practice in the use of various media, the acquisition of techniques, the mature development of creative ideas, and the ability to relate to all forms of art in their many social and historical contexts.
 This course will be completed over two full school calendar years.

 Language A – English 9

-Freshman English immerses students in the world of narrative and story telling through critical engagement with significant texts across a wide variety of genres.
-This course aims to demonstrate the importance of narrative and story telling in our modern world, particularly as a means of forming and maintaining community, asserting and affirming our individual and cultural identity and, finally, as a means of legitimizing human experience that works toward maintaining an empathetic and thoughtful worldview.
+Freshman English immerses students in the world of narrative and storytelling through critical engagement with significant texts across a wide variety of genres.
+This course aims to demonstrate the importance of narrative and storytelling in our modern world, particularly as a means of forming and maintaining community, asserting and affirming our individual and cultural identity, and, finally, as a means of legitimizing human experience that works toward maintaining an empathetic and thoughtful worldview.
 By the end of the year, students will be able to engage actively and dynamically with course material through written and oral assessments, which will promote their personal and academic growth as they become active and influential members of their local and global communities.

 Language A – English 10

 The Grade 10 Literature class stresses the nuance of English language literary analysis, the art of close reading, and necessary writing techniques.
 Students unpack the author’s language, practice their writing skills, and respond to the reading through analytical and creative tasks.
-Through discussion and writing students question the art and conflict of living in a way that is both truthful and honest to our dreams, our selves, and our society.
+Through discussion and writing students question the art and conflict of living in a way that is both truthful and honest to our dreams, ourselves, and our society.